aothman/hiscore/README.md

 	*	Size in square feet
 	*	Is it damaged, cracked, or eroding away?

-Graphically, our water well function has the following tree shape:
+Graphically, our water well scoring function has the following tree shape:

 ![Demonstration Scoring Tree](http://www.cs.cmu.edu/~aothman/tree_score_demo.png)